DataDog/dd-sdk-ios/docs/rum_collection/crash_reporting.md

 <div class="alert alert-info"><p>iOS Crash Reporting and Error Tracking is in beta.
 Upgrade to <a href="https://github.com/DataDog/dd-sdk-ios/releases">dd-sdk-ios v1.7.0+</a> to get access.</p>
 </div>

-Enable iOS crash reporting and error tracking to get comprehensive crash reports and error trends with Real User Monitoring.
+Enable iOS Crash Reporting and Error Tracking to get comprehensive crash reports and error trends with Real User Monitoring.
 With this feature, you get access to:

  - Aggregated iOS crash dashboards and attributes
  - Symbolicated iOS crash reports